Lemelson-MIT Student Prize

 Optional – up to two supplemental documents/media uploads are permitted.
 While not required, if you have additional materials that would strengthen your application, we encourage you to include them.
 These materials could include PDF's of articles or news coverage, a list of links to other sources, photos, diagrams, videos, YouTube links, or even additional letters of recommendation.

 Application Guidelines for Finalists

 A small number of graduate and undergraduate team applicants will be advanced as finalists in each category.
-Applicants selected to advance past the Category Application round to the Finalist round will be asked to produce and submit a short, two-minute video by Wednesday, January 16, 2019.
+Applicants selected to advance past the Category Application round to the Finalist round will be asked to produce and submit a two-minute video by Wednesday, January 15, 2020.
 The video must describe your invention (primary invention for graduate students) and adhere to the content guidelines set forth by the Lemelson-MIT Program.
-Video files should be submitted to SlideRoom in .mov, .mp4 or .mpg.
-Each video upload can be up to 250MB.
-The minimum video resolution is 1080 x 720.
 Creativity is encouraged!
 DO NOT USE ANY COPYRIGHTED MATERIALS (music, images, video, etc.) without the explicit written permission for use from the copyright holder.
-Finalists will also be asked to submit two additional letters of recommendation.
+Finalists will also be asked to submit two additional letters of recommendation and a headshot or team photo.
 Detailed Finalist Application instructions will be sent to all finalists in December if advanced.

 Please Note: For those applicants who are selected as Student Prize winners, some (non-confidential) information presented in their applications will be used to prepare public press materials.